impuremaths/impuremaths.github.io/_posts/2021-02-24-order-execution.md

 1. How are retail limit orders routed?
 2. Options trades have extremely low liquidity.
 Exchange-wide bids and asks seem to be visible from publicly available data.
 Are market makers involved?

+We'll address these and other open questions in future posts.